trep/opentrep/README.md

 ```

 #### SOCI
-* On MacOS, as of mid-2018, SOCI 4.0 has still not been released,
+* On MacOS, as of end of 2018, SOCI 4.0 has still not been released,
   and ``soci-mysql`` is no longer available.
 Hence, SOCI must be built
   from the sources.
 The following shows how to do that:
 ```bash